sblg/FLUCbio/README.md

 # Analysing fluctuation and/or variation in biological data

 FLUCbio is a python toolbox package useful for obtaining measures of fluctuation/variation for longitudinal biological data.
-This can be particularly helpful if the data is to be used in machine learning algorithms.
+This can be particularly helpful if the data is to be used in certain methods/tools expecting the data to be independent of time (eg. using a Random Forest in Machine Learning).

-Describe functions:
+The package uses simple methods to obtain fluctuation measure both to keep it logical and to not overcompensate making it unusable for small data sets.
+The input must be measurements of the biological variable eg. blood marker and the time points at which these were taken (given in a time unit).
+For now all measures are based on evenly distributed data (consistent time interval between measurements) but if a few measurements are not taken due to clinical setup the missing data points can be imputed.
+Missing values can be imputed as well.

+Describe measures that can be obtained by the package:

 Functions for calculating a measure of fluctuation based on summing up a discrete second derivative thereby catching how peaky and volatile the observed measures are.

 Another function can turn the observed measures into a image like grid with binary values for where the observed values are located (true/1) and this “image” can in turn be evaluated for how peaky and volatile it is by summing up the number of true/1 values.

-The example is based on a postprandial variable blood glucose.

 Input data is the longitudinal biological data for one sample and can be in a number of data types being numpy array, tuple, list of lists and pandas dataframe.

 Data has to be evenly distributed meaning the same time interval between observations/measurements.
 If a data point is missing completely or is a NaN a function can impute the missing data point.